Mahmood Shah Bahmani II: Reign

+Krishnadevaraya marched towards Bidar in pursuit of Barid.
+Upon engaging in battle, he emerged victorious and captured the fort.
+As a testament to his diplomatic and strategic acumen, Krishnadevaraya restored Sultan Mahmud Shah to power in Bidar, symbolizing his commitment to fostering discord among his Muslim neighbors.
+In recognition of this significant act, Krishnadevaraya adopted the title of 'Yavana-rajya-sthapana-charya.'

 On Qasim Barid's death in 1504, the title of prime minister was passed to his son Amir Barid.
 The Sultan died on 27 December 1518 (Zil-hij 24, 924 AH) and was succeeded by his son Ahmed.